shiva-reddy/Did-It-React-Native/README.md

 ## Running the project
 ### Through APK
   - Clone the project
-  - Tranfer `.apk` file to your Android device
+  - Transfer `.apk` file to your Android device
   - Enable Installation of apps from unknown sources.
 [Tutorial](https://www.androidauthority.com/how-to-install-apks-31494/)
   - Install the APK.